Use these tips to challenge your child's ever-expanding mind and to support their cognitive development through play.

 - Experiment with the concepts of foundation and structure as you work together to make modifications that improve your building's strength.

-Everyone is itching to reach 42” and access to the Climb-It.
+- Everyone is itching to reach 42” and access to the Climb-It.
 If your preteen is interested, invite them to go ahead and find a quiet spot in the interactive sculpture.
-Take a look at the other exhibit prompts above and see what interests your child most.

 Volunteer opportunities for teens abound at the Museum!
 Many of our visitors love returning to the Museum as teenagers to teach and encourage young visitors.
 Fill out an application to become a “Green Teen” working on science-based programming with our STEM Initiatives Program Director, or assist throughout the galleries.